 This picture is of the Mayor of Nuneaton & Bedworth Borough, Cllr.
 Bill Sheppard opening the 2008 event .
 During the opening of the 2008 event opening Bill sent a greetings message to G0VQH Cllr.
 Jenny Bailley the Mayor of Cambridge.
 It is believed that this is the first time two English serving Mayors have spoken by amateur radio.

-Photo by David Monks
+Photo by David Monks MBE

 This event operates under the special event callsign GB4BLC.